Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of behavioral disorders in dementia
+Causes of Behavioral Disorders in Dementia

-Symptoms of behavioral disorders in dementia
+Symptoms of behavioral disturbances in dementia

 How to examine?